 Amy has extensive experience with community engagement, sustainability indicators reporting, climate change adaptation and watershed planning.
 Amy is the Assistant Manager for the Watersheds and Water Resources Program at the Fraser Basin Council.
 Originally from New Zealand, Amy has a Master's Degree in Environmental Science and a Bachelor’s degree in Geography from the University of Canterbury.

 Amy is looking forward to the year ahead as President of CEP-Vancouver!

 Erik Blair – VP

 Erik comes to CEP with a varied background in digital communications, program design and project management, audio engineering, film production and, most recently, climate change planning.

 With a desire to learn how to effectively communicate important messages to global audiences, Erik completed a two year diploma in digital audio engineering at the Centre for Digital Imaging and Sound in 2003.
 Armed with some experience and the tools to communicate, Erik went back to school in 2005 to complete a degree in Human and Physical Geography, where he began to understand the importance of the global energy balance and climate system, and the value of practicing ecological responsibility on a daily basis.

 With a passion to find ways to live sustainably within global limits, Erik graduated with a Master’s Degree in Community and Regional Planning from the University of British Columbia in 2012.
 He currently works at Metro Vancouver (GVRD) doing climate policy analysis, energy and GHG reductions program design, and project management.
 If you don’t catch him behind a desk, you’ll probably find Erik behind a camera, on the top of a mountain, in a tent, or on two wheels!
 Erik lives in historic Strathcona with his superhero wife Claire.

-Amy Greenwood - Mentorship Director
+Maureen Cooper - Mentorship Director